Buffalo Bills Honored with Health Advocate Award for Smoke-Free Policy

 BUFFALO, NY – The Buffalo Bills organization today received the Leonard Pleasant/New Voice Club Tobacco-Free Advocate of the Year Award for creating a smoke-free Ralph Wilson Stadium.
-The award was presented by the Erie-Niagara Tobacco-Free Coalition, Roswell Park Cancer Institute, and the American Cancer Society.
+The award was presented by the Erie-Niagara Tobacco-Free Coalition, Roswell Park Comprehensive Cancer Center, and the American Cancer Society.

 The annual award recognizes an organization or individual for exceptional and innovative contributions that have a positive and effective impact on tobacco control initiatives.